 Due to the huge surge of universal credit applicants online due to the pandemic, the Treasury decided to grant Verify another 18-month funding (till the end of 2021).

 The number of digital identities created by Verify reached 6.7m in October 2020.

 Its future is still challenged, and it is unclear whether Verify would be the UK national digital identity system across the public and private sectors.

 But clearly, digital identities have become essential in the UK.

 The case of national ID in India: the ID is the number

-Launched in 2009, Aadhaar is now the largest biometric identification scheme in the world with 1,253B people enrolled as of February 2020.
+Launched in 2009, Aadhaar is now the largest biometric identification scheme in the world, with 1,26B people enrolled as of September 2020.

 It's a single, universal digital identity number that any registered entity can use to "authenticate" an Indian resident.